wp-plugins/nextgen-facebook/readme.txt

 * Added a `NGFB::get_wiki_summary()` method to improve code segmentation.
 * Added a `ngfbAdmin::hidden()` method to save options for uninstalled plugins.
 * Added a check for NextGEN Gallery ngg-image stylesheet ids in the content.
+* Added an informational message on the admin pages when missing options are added.

 = Version 3.1.1 (2013-01-14) =
 * Fixed a variable reference in the widget.